Artist Statement

 Next, I focused for a period on creating my own mythology by sculpting would-be heroes who reflect what I see as most urgent and important in modern life, such as a hybrid of man and rooster who calls the viewer to awaken to his connectedness with the natural world (“Awakening”) and a hybrid woman and bird who symbolizes the key role of travel in understanding the world and one’s own existence (“Traveler”).

-During the pandemic, as my wife, daughter, and I have been like a world unto ourselves, family inevitably became the dominant theme in my work.
+During the pandemic, as my wife, daughter, and I were like a world unto ourselves, family inevitably became the dominant theme in my work.
 Every new sculpture became not only an experiment in style, form, and material, but an exploration of closeness and distance, physical and emotional.

 instagram-icon yt_logo_mono_light f_logo_RGB-Black_72